estherpark514/KCSwebsite/README.md

 Recognizing the need for effective communication, we aim to bridge the information gap within our community.
 A centralized website provides a streamlined channel for disseminating crucial updates, event details, and other pertinent information to our club members.
 This ensures that everyone stays informed and engaged, fostering a sense of unity and shared purpose.

-### Professionalism and Credibility

-A well-designed and regularly updated website adds a layer of professionalism and credibility to our organization.
-It reflects our commitment to excellence and innovation, showcasing our dedication to providing valuable resources and fostering a positive environment for our members.
-This professionalism not only enhances our reputation within the Georgia Tech community but also within the broader professional landscape.

 ### Innovation and Technological Proficiency

 As a community of computer scientists, embracing technological innovation is ingrained in our ethos.
 The development of the website using cutting-edge technologies such as Django Rest Framework and React.js not only aligns with our values but also showcases our proficiency in leveraging advanced tools to create impactful solutions.

-### External Visibility and Promotion
+### Professionalism and External Impact

-Beyond our immediate community, the GT KCS website serves as a powerful tool to promote our organization to external entities.
-By showcasing our activities, achievements, and the vibrant community we've cultivated, we aim to attract attention from potential sponsors, collaborators, and interested parties.
-This external visibility is essential for fostering partnerships and expanding the reach and impact of our club.
+The GT KCS website, meticulously designed and regularly updated, enhances our organization's professionalism and credibility, reflecting our commitment to excellence.
+This, in turn, increases the likelihood of attracting sponsors who recognize the value of our dedication.
+Beyond our community, the website serves as a powerful tool to showcase our activities and achievements, attracting attention from potential sponsors and expanding our club's impact.

 ## Description